 A New Approach to Dog Training Fountain Valley

 Your dog is part of your family.
-They may be a new addition with plenty of excitement at the world around them.
+They may be a new addition with plenty of excitement in the world around them.
 They may be older and in need of some new tricks to keep them young.
 Whatever they are, no matter the breed, the age or the background, your dog can benefit from a radical new approach to dog training.
 Fountain Valley residents in particular have access to a new way of dog training that won’t just help their best friend behave better, they can transform their own lives as well.

 My name is Ryan Matthews.
 I’m the K9 Mentalist, a dog trainer and veteran who has developed an innovative system for training – one that has helped thousands, including celebrities, create a stronger bond with their dogs and lead a better life.
 No matter your dog, this training can get you the results you want, and will have your pup wagging its tails at the end of each of your sessions.
 It’s a new way of dog training in Fountain Valley that residents love.